 If Point Park University cancels your program, you will have the following options:

-1. Participation Agreement: applicable to ALL students and varies depending on the program and delivery method.
+1. Participation Agreement: applicable to ALL students. varies depending on the program.

 *Before arriving on campus, summer students need to acknowledge the risks associated with COVID-19 by signing an acknowledge document.
-This acknowledgeement verifies the visitor has read and understand the content of the document adn agrees with the teerms in it.
+This acknowledgeement verifies the visitor has read and understand the content of the document and agrees with the terms in it.
 The doucment is as followed:

 The novel coronavirus, COVID-19, is a highly infectious disease declared by the World Health Organization to be a global pandemic.
-There is no current vaccine for COVID-19.
 COVID-19’s highly contagious nature means that contact with others, or contact with surfaces that have been exposed to the virus, can lead to infection.
 Additionally, individuals who may have been infected with COVID-19 may be asymptomatic for a period of time, or may never become symptomatic at all.
 Because of its highly contagious and sometimes “hidden” nature, it is currently very difficult to control the spread of COVID- 19 or to determine whether, where, or how a specific individual may have been exposed to the disease.

-Presently, the CDC recommends the following to avoid contracting COVID-19: avoiding close contact with others; wearing a cloth face covering that covers your nose and mouth in public settings; clean and disinfect frequently touched surfaces; wash your hands often with soap and water for at least 20 seconds, or use an alcohol- based hand sanitizer that contains at least 60% alcohol; practice social distancing.
+Presently, the CDC recommends the following to avoid contracting COVID-19: avoiding close contact with others; wearing a cloth face covering that covers your nose and mouth in public settings; clean and disinfect frequently touched surfaces; wash your hands often with soap and water for at least 20 seconds, or use an alcohol- based hand sanitizer that contains at least 60% alcohol; practice social distancing; avoid crowds and poorly ventilated spaces; cover coughs and sneezes; monitor your health daily; and, get vaccinated for COVID-19.

-By signing this agreement, I acknowledge the contagious nature of COVID-19, the fact that it can be difficult to identify in another, and the inherent risks of exposure at the University to those who may be infected with COVID-19.
-I voluntarily assume the risk that I may be exposed to or infected by COVID- 19 by entering the campus of University and that such exposure or infection may result in personal injury, illness, permanent disability, and/or even death.
+By participating in a Point Park University summer program, participants acknowledge the contagious nature of COVID-19, the fact that it can be difficult to identify in another, and the inherent risks of exposure at the University to those who may be infected with COVID-19.
+Participants voluntarily assume the risk that I may be exposed to or infected by COVID- 19 by returning to the campus of University and that such exposure or infection may result in personal injury, illness, permanent disability, and/or even death.

-I understand that the University has put in place new safety rules and precautions in order to attempt to mitigate the spread of COVID-19, which rules and precautions may be updated at any time.
-I agree to comply with such rules and precautions which may include, but are not limited to, wearing personal protective equipment (“PPE”), hand washing, hand sanitizing, and social distancing.
+The University has put in place new safety rules and precautions in order to attempt to mitigate the spread of COVID-19, which rules and precautions may be updated at any time.
+Participants agree to comply with such rules and precautions which may include, but are not limited to, wearing personal protective equipment (“PPE”), hand washing, hand sanitizing, and social distancing.
+Failure to comply with these rules and precautions is a violation of the University’s Student Code of Conduct, also available at: https://www.pointpark.edu/studentlife/studentconduct/studentplannerhandbook/index, and may be grounds for dismissal from a summer program.

 Point Park University is guided by the Centers for Disease Control and Prevention (“CDC”) and all public health related information contained in this waiver is based on CDC guidance available at the time of distribution of this waiver.

-This summer, Point Park is partnering with CampDoc once again to better serve our participants and staff.
+Point Park partners with CampDoc to better serve our participants and staff.
 CampDoc offers an electronic health record system for camps where you will complete your participant’s health information electronically.

 The security and privacy of your participant’s health information is important to us.
 The CampDoc site is secure, encrypted, and password protected.
 You can find additional information about CampDoc privacy and security information at www.docnetwork.org/security.